rfejzic1/raiton/README.md

 ## Syntax

 For now, the language supports only a single file.
-The file itself is a `Scope`, which can contain on of the following:
+The file itself is a `Scope`, which can have *definitions* and *expressions*.
-- a definition
-- an expression

 ### Definitions

-Definitions are function or value definitions, where an expression is bound to a name.
-For example:
+Definitions are a part of a scope which simply binds a name to an expression.
+Definitions themselves are not expressions, meaning they don't yield a value.
+They are intended to simplify the expressions that are evaluated from a scope, by binding parts of the expression to names.

 ```bash
 # These are definitions